-Thus, we on the Charity Entrepreneurship team want to make it clear what we do and don’t value and which value judgement calls we are making and how they affect our final judgements about which charity ideas we recommend become reality.
+Thus, we on the Charity Entrepreneurship team want to make it clear what we do and don’t value, which value judgment calls we are making, and how these affect our final judgments about which charity ideas we recommend.

 Effects of IQ on things that matter

 The value judgment that our team makes is that IQ is not a good in itself and that instead we want to find empirical research that substantially connects IQ to the outcomes we do care about, which are mainly that of improving psychological well-being.